NREL/SOEP-QSS/README.md

 * Sample input variable functions with analytical and numeric derivatives are included.
 * We'll need a general purpose function approach for the JModelica-generated code: probably a function class that calls back to a provided function.

+## FMU Support

+Models defined by FMUs following the FMI 2.0 API can be run by this QSS solver.
+This is currently an initial/demonstration capability that cannot yet handle discrete variables, unit conversions (pure SI models are OK), or algebraic relationships.
+Some simple test model FMUs and a 50-variable room air thermal model have been simulated successfully.
+The FMU support is also performance-limited by the FMI 2.0 API, which requires expensive get-all-derivatives calls where QSS needs individual derivatives.
+Performance is also poor due to only having QSS1 support so far: QSS2 support is under development but will use numeric differentiation because the FMI 2.0 API doesn't provide higher derivatives, which will also hurt performance.

 ## Implementation

 ### Numeric Differentiatation